-- On 9 January 2018 and within the prescribed deadline, each of the Appellants filed their second 55. brief. - On 11 January 2018, the CAS Court Office invited FIFA, the Fédération Sénégalaise de Football 56. and the Federação Caboverdiana de Futebol to file their respective answer within 20 days. - FIFA and the Fédération Sénégalaise de Football required their deadline to file their respective 57. answer to be extended until 7 February 2018, which was granted in view of the agreement of the Appellants. - 58.
+- 57. On 9 January 2018 and within the prescribed deadline, the Appellant and the South African Football Association filed their second brief. - On 11 January 2018, the CAS Court Office invited FIFA, the Fédération Sénégalaise de Football 58. and the Federação Caboverdiana de Futebol to file their respective answer within 20 days. - 59.
+FIFA and the Fédération Sénégalaise de Football required their deadline to file their respective answer to be extended until 7 February 2018, which was granted in view of the agreement of the Appellant and of the South African Football Association. - 60.
 On 14 February 2018, the CAS Court Office acknowledged receipt of the answers filed on 7 February 2018 by FIFA and by the Fédération Sénégalaise de Football.
-It observed that the Federação Caboverdiana de Futebol failed to file its answer within the prescribed deadline. - 59.
-On 16 and 21 February 2018 and in reply to the request of the CAS Court Office, all the Parties (with the exception of Federação Caboverdiana de Futebol, which remained silent) confirmed their preference for the matter to be decided solely on the basis of their written submissions. - On 15 June 2018, the CAS Court Office informed the Parties that the Panel did not find 60. sufficient ground to hold a hearing in this matter and announced that an award would be rendered based solely on their written submissions. - On 20 June 2018, the Fédération Burkinabè de Football, the South African Football Association and FIFA signed and returned a copy of the Order of Procedure, expressly confirming that their right to be heard had been respected.
+It observed that the Federação Caboverdiana de Futebol failed to file its answer within the prescribed deadline. - On 16 and 21 February 2018 and in reply to the request of the CAS Court Office, all the Parties (with the exception of Federação Caboverdiana de Futebol, which remained silent) confirmed their preference for the matter to be decided solely on the basis of their written submissions. - On 15 June 2018, the CAS Court Office informed the Parties that the Panel did not find 62. sufficient ground to hold a hearing in this matter and announced that an award would be rendered based solely on their written submissions. - On 20 June 2018, the Fédération Burkinabé de Football, the South African Football Association 63. and FIFA signed and returned a copy of the Order of Procedure, expressly confirming that their right to be heard had been respected.
 The Fédération Sénégalaise de Football returned a signed copy of the Order of Procedure on 22 June 2018.
 The Federação Caboverdiana de Futebol did not return a signed copy of the Order of Procedure.